aws-samples/cloud-gateway-for-amazon-kinesis-video-streams/fargate-cdk-app/README.md

 - A new VPC with an Internet Gateway
 - Public and Private subnets
 - A security group with egress traffic only
+- An IAM Role for the ECS Task
 - An ECS/Fargate Cluster, Task, and Task Definition

 ## Pre-requisites